quic/aimet/packaging/install.md

 ## Installation

 > **_NOTE:_**
- 1. Please pre-pend the "apt-get install" and "pip3 install" commands with "sudo -H" as appropriate
+ 1. Please pre-pend the "apt-get install" and "pip3 install" commands with "sudo -H" as appropriate.
  2. These instructions assume that pip packages will be installed in the path: /usr/local/lib/python3.6/dist-packages.
 If that is not the case, please modify it accordingly.

 ### Install prerequisite packages